 A file with the pcap extension is one in which raw network traffic has been captured.
 The replay command enables:

-- asking the detection engine to analyse this network traffic to rebuild the packets contained in this flow - replaying it with the possibility of modifying the speed compared to that of the initial capture.
+- Listing the available pcap files - Asking the detection engine to analyse this network traffic to rebuild the packets contained in this flow - Replaying it with the possibility of modifying the speed compared to that of the initial capture.

-- List the available pcap files - list
+- List the available pcap files

+- list

-- Choose the name of the pcap file
+- Choose the name of the pcap file - pcap

-- pcap

-- Choose the replay speed
+- Choose the replay speed - speed

-- speed

 - Choose a loop replay

 - forever

-Adding pcap is only possible with supported versions of the GC enter software.
+Adding pcap is only possible with supported versions of the GCenter software.
 Adding pcap is only possible via the command line with the root account, otherwise contact Gatewatcher support.

 - Users: setup, gviewadm

 - Dependencies:

-- the detection engine is started (UP)
+- The detection engine is started (UP)

 - The monvirt interface is activated

-- at least one pcap file must be present in the pcap directory
+- At least one pcap file must be present in the pcap directory